renebigot/XlsxReaderWriter/README.md

 * Create spreadsheet document from scratch
 * Improve number formatting
 * Borders
+* Add better support for comments (add, remove, read)

 ##Limitation

 XlsxReaderWriter can't create a SpreadsheetML (XLSX) file from scratch.
 You have to open an existing file and modify it before saving it.
-Not really a problem : You create your file with Excel or Numbers with all the needed formatting (fills, borders, etc.) then include the file as a resource of your project.
+Not really a problem: Create your file with Excel or Numbers with all the needed formatting (fills, borders, etc.) then include the file as a resource of your project.

 ##Third parties